fluffypancakes159/FinalProject/README.md

 4. Go to sleep

 And let's say you want to go to sleep.
 You would enter in `4`, **not** `5`, but `4`.

+## Battling

+When you're battling, you have 3 options:

+- Jabbing
+- Kicking
+- Item

+Jabbing is just a basic attack based on your equipped weapon.

+Kicking is a stronger attack, but it leaves you on cooldown for the next attack.

+Items allows you to heal yourself using a restorative item during battle.
+The way the battle system is structured, you can use items while on cooldown, so maximize your damage by kicking before healing!